ricardo-bennesby/mrai-pred/README.md

 ## Acknowledgments

-* We would like to thank prof. [Italo Cunha](https://scholar.google.com.br/citations?user=bTAky1EAAAAJ&hl=pt-BR) and the PEERING team for all the suport provided to our experiments.
+* We would like to give special thanks to prof. [Italo Cunha](https://scholar.google.com.br/citations?user=bTAky1EAAAAJ&hl=pt-BR) and the PEERING team for all the suport provided to our experiments.